melezhik/swat/README.md

 ## Run swat tests

-Once swat package is installed into your system you man give it a run:
+Once swat package is installed into your system you may give it a run:

     swat google google.ru